qppd/Smart-Sprayer/README.md

 ## Overview

 The Smart-Sprayer is an advanced IoT-enabled agricultural device built on the ESP32 microcontroller platform.
 It is designed to revolutionize precision farming by providing intelligent pesticide spraying capabilities.
-The system integrates ultrasonic sensors for distance measurement, GSM communication for remote monitoring, LCD display for local status indication, relay-controlled actuators for spray mechanism operation, WiFi connectivity for cloud integration, and Firebase for real-time data synchronization and remote control.
+The system integrates ultrasonic sensors for container level monitoring, GSM communication for remote monitoring, LCD display for local status indication, relay-controlled actuators for spray mechanism operation, WiFi connectivity for cloud integration, and Firebase for real-time data synchronization and remote control.

 ## Features

 ### Core Functionality
-- **Obstacle Detection**: Ultrasonic sensor-based distance measurement for automatic spray activation/deactivation
+- **Container Level Monitoring**: Ultrasonic sensor-based measurement of pesticide container fill percentage
 - **Remote Monitoring**: GSM module integration for SMS notifications and status updates
 - **Local Display**: 20x4 LCD screen for real-time system status and information display
 - **Actuator Control**: Dual relay system for controlling spray pumps and valves